Welcome to the website of the Durham Amateur Football Trust, “Celebrating the Golden Age of Soccer”

 The Trust received a tremendous boost in January 2008 when Mike Amos recommended us to the family of the late Arthur Clark who was a long serving official in local football until his death in 1997.
 We received numerous trophies and mementoes which Arthur had accumulated and which his family wished to go to someone who would display them suitably.
 They were put on show for the first time at Crook library in April 2009 and have made several further appearances.

-Also in April 2009 the family of the late Bob Hardisty (Bishop Auckland) kindly donated memorabilia from his lifetime and an exhibition is planned for September 2010 at Bishop Auckland Town Hall to celebrate his life and career.
+In April 2009 the family of the late Bob Hardisty (Bishop Auckland) kindly donated memorabilia from his lifetime and a major exhibition was held for September 2010 at Bishop Auckland Town Hall to celebrate his life and career.

 Other substantial collections donated to the Trust include those of Chris Foote-Wood and the late Gordon Nicholson.
 A stalwart of the Northern League for many years, Gordon Nicholson was until recently involved in the Trust as an auditor.
-Gordon was also a keen cricket fan, and an exhibition is planned at Durham County Cricket Club which will include much of Gordon’s donated memorabilia and will celebrate other legends of the Northern League such as four time Amateur Cup winner and Crook Town hero the late Jim McMillan.
+Gordon was also a keen cricket fan, and an exhibition was held at Durham County Cricket Club a few years ago, which included much of Gordon’s donated memorabilia and also celebrated other legends of the Northern League such as four time Amateur Cup winner and Crook Town hero the late Jim McMillan.
 The exhibition was formally opened by Director of Cricket Geoff Cook and Jim also attended to chat to visitors.